 Things may go absolutely wrong this Christmas, but the most imperfect moments can make the best memories!
 Our family still talks about the Christmas I set my napkin on fire while trying to light a candle and then a few minutes later, I knocked over my glass of water and flooded the town of Bethlehem!
 (So much for my idea to have a nativity as our centerpiece on the dining room table that year.)

 My kids held their breath to see if I was going to cry or scream.
 Instead, I died laughing, and they did too.
 When I asked one of my kids what he liked most about that Christmas, he said, “Hearing you laugh so much.
 Mom, I love the sound of your laughter.”
 I had no idea.

 Christmas is the perfect time to let someone know they are noticed and appreciated.
 And words of encouragement are a great place to start.
 Words are treasured gifts that only take a few minutes to give — in person or on a simple note.
 When we give encouragement through written or spoken words, it becomes a gift that keeps on giving long after Christmas.

-I’m praying for you and for me today, that in the midst of a beautifully imperfect and likely stressful holiday season, we will give ourselves grace, embrace our imperfect realities and relationships, and exchange the valuable gifts of our time, our laughter, and our encouragement with the ones we love.
+I’m praying for you and for me today, that in the midst of a beautifully imperfect and likely stressful holiday season, we will give ourselves grace, embrace our imperfect realities and relationships, and exchange the valuable gifts of our time, laughter, and encouragement with the ones we love.

 Who will you see over the holidays that needs the imperfectly beautiful gifts of your time, your laughter, and your encouragement this Christmas?

-Let's be present in the imperfect moments of our Christmas. - @reneeswope: Click To Tweet
+Let's be present in the imperfect moments of our Christmas. - @reneeswope: Click To Tweet Leave a Comment